matter-labs/zksync-era/docs/specs/zk_chains/ecosystem-contracts.md

 We want to create a system where:

 - ZK Chains should be launched permissionlessly within the ecosystem.
-- Hyperbridges should enable unified liquidity for assets across the ecosystem.
+- Cross-chain interop should enable unified liquidity for assets across the ecosystem.
-- Multi-chain smart contracts need to be easy to develop, which means easy access to traditional bridges, and other supporting architecture.
+- Multi-chain smart contracts need to be easy to develop, which means easy access to bridges.

-ZK Chains have specific trust requirements - they need to satisfy certain common standards so that they can trust each other.
-This means a single set of L1 smart contracts has to manage the proof verification for all ZK Chains, and if the proof system is upgraded, all chains have to be upgraded together.
-New chains will be able to be launched permissionlessly in the ecosystem according to this shared standard.
+ZK Chains have specific trust requirements - they need to satisfy certain common standards so that they can interoperate.
+Additionally for the easy of maintainability chains can choose to share their architecture, including their proof systems, VM and other components.
+These chains will be upgraded together.
+These together mean a single set of L1 smart contracts will manage the chains on L1.

-To allow unified liquidity each L1 asset (ETH, ERC20, NFTs) will have a single bridge contract on L1 for the whole ecosystem.
-These shared bridges will allow users to deposit, withdraw and transfer from any ZK Chain in the ecosystem.
-These shared bridges are also responsible for deploying and maintaining their counterparts on the ZK Chains.
-The counterparts will be asset contracts extended with bridging functionality.

-To enable the bridging functionality:

-- On the L1 we will add a Bridgehub contract which connects asset bridges to all the ZK Chains.
-This will also be the contract that holds the ETH for the ecosystem.
-- On the ZK Chain side we will add special system contracts that enable these features.

 We want to make the ecosystem as modular as possible, giving developers the ability to modify the architecture as needed; consensus mechanism, staking, and DA requirements.